 - Neck, back, and shoulder pain

-- Position your computer so that your eyes are level with the top of the monitor.
-This allows you to look slightly down at the screen.
+- Move the screen so your eyes are level with the top of the monitor.
+That lets you look slightly down at the screen.

 - Choose a comfortable, supportive chair.
 Position it so that your feet are flat on the floor.

 - If your eyes are dry, blink more.

 - Rest your eyes every 20 minutes.
 Look 20 feet away for 20 seconds.
 Get up at least every 2 hours and take a 15-minute break.